 If you see D/F#, the F# is referring to the bass note.

-On the piano, this would usually mean to play F# in the left hand as the lowest note.
+On the piano, this would mean to play F# in the left hand as the lowest note.
 D and A would come above.

 On the piano, this would usually mean to play A in the left hand as the lowest note.
 D and F# would come above.